don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

     curl -v 10.0.1.2:3000

+## Powershell

+Windows users can use Powershell to post data to the server

+    Invoke-WebRequest -Uri http://192.168.86.32:3000 -Method POST -Body message="Hello from Powershell" -UseBasicParsing

 ## Authenticating users and devices

 Anyone can connect and post data to the server.
 Typically a server will require users and devices to login with a username and password.
 The next version, server3.js use basic authentication to authenticate clients.
+Stop server2.js using Control+C.  Start server3.

     node server3.js